I esSAY THERE –The ring of it sounds more like stuff from a previous era than what Goggle is wont to take you to.

 So a pun on Wodehouse gave me my site’s name, but the tone and style, certainly the autocratic mood, are from O. W. Holmes, especially from his book, The Autocrat of The Breakfast Table, written before I was born.
 The Autocrat is still in my library whose shelves take up more space than our entertainment center.

 My outlook and perspective and philosophy are also 19th century, but rooted more in E.G. White than O.W.
 Holmes, and immune to the other late 19th century trendsetters, Marx, Darwin, Nietzsche, and Freud, although, as comes through loud and clear in these essays and certainly in this introduction, my style is pure Freudean “free association.”
-Make of that what you will.
 But the flippancy and jerkiness of style, which would leave Holmes and White panting, that’s pure 21st century.
-I tend to admire the combination, achieved only by virtuosos, of evenness and even handedness and wit, nowadays, thanks to postmodernism's vocabulary, called whimsy, although the latter in the habds of almost everybody almost always gets out of hand and careens far way from evenhandedness.

 That’s no doubt because I was born and raised in North Hollywood, just a mile or so down the road from Universal Studios, then a real movie studio, not a theme park.
 From our house we would see, just over the Hollywood Hills, the mighty carbon-arc floodlights splitting the night sky to herald another Premier featuring Clark Gable or Greta Garbo.
+Like Plato's divine Form, Hollywood emanates itself, powerfully, more powerfully than the swinging floodlights.
 Curly haired blond toddlers cuter than Jackie Coogan at the time, I and my brother even took a screen test, for parts in, surely, The Little Rascals.
 We flunked.
 Romans 8:28.
 Amen

 But by the very same token and technology, I’ve aced myself out of much of a readership.
 That’s what I get for offering only…essays.
 No market for it nowadays.
+Novels are what sell.
+And interactive stuff.
 Even Holmes at his Breakfast Table brooked a token comment or two.
 So if I’m going techy, why don’t I set up a blog like 300,000,000 other people, and interact, not just expound?
 Blogs are what sells nowadays, not free-standing essays.
 But if it's bloggishly toned quickies you want, check my Short Shrifts.

 But I also offer art -- paintings and drawings, that I did.
 But of course essays are attached, got to have essays.
 At this point a curious dichotomy emerges: as an artist, I eschew surrealism and allegory.
 I'm as literal a portraitist as they get, barring a hint of Sargentoid subliminal impressionism.
 But in writing, the opposite.
 Surrealism is about all I can come up with, surrealism and hyperbole and no end of synecdoche.

 Existing on the planet for so long has provided lots of time to enjoy and be influenced by other writers and essayists (not novelists, sorry), necessarily of a certain style and orientation, whom I now duly acknowledge, starting with SDA authors, notably E.G. White.
 A 19th century author, her style is hardly pop, and anyway is rather more devotional than analytic, but somehow to me charming, subtly but relentlessly.
-I could never write like her, nor do I have the urge -- or inspiration.
+I could never write like her.
+I believe she was inspired; I'm not.
 But I never tire of reading her (as I never tire of Isaiah), always finding startling -- simple sentences, not lurid but still staggering -- ways of proclaiming a truth I'd never caught before, crucial truths.
 But one thing she isn't is a philosopher.
-To that species I'm immune, certainly to Derrida if not quite to Plato, but at the mercy of one of the 20th century's greatest if least recognized, Charles Schulz (speaking through Charlie Brown and Snoopy as Samuel Beckett spoke through Vladimir and Estragon.)
+To that species I'm immune, certainly to Derrida if not quite to Plato, but at the mercy of one of the 20th century's greatest if least recognized, Charles Schulz (speaking through Charlie Brown and Snoopy as Samuel Beckett spoke through Vladimir and Estragon, or Plato through Socrates.)

 Being a physician, I feel a fanciful kinship with physician-essayists, which is one reason I cherish O.W.
 Holmes, MD, Dean of Harvard Medical School, and Lewis Thomas, MD, Dean of Yale Medical School and resident essayist for the New England Journal of Medicine, to which I subscribed for maybe 50 years and read as avidly as the New Yorker.
 Charles Krauthammer is another word-processing MD, a psychiatrist.
 He was, as the world now knows thanks to Foxnews, a Chief Resident at Mass General, to medicine what West Point is to the military, endowing prestige automatically alpine.
 Certified by the American Board of Psychiatry and the American Board of Columnists (why not?), Krauthammer is a practicing columnist subspecializing in politics.
 Essays and columns are different but widely overlapping things; psychiatry and politics are essentially congruent.